chelseabhuiyan/ios101prework/README.md

 ## App Brainstorming (Step 4)

 Instagram

 Unsending messages
 Stories that last for 24 hrs only

 Imessage

 Editing messages
 Animations when certain phrases are said like congratulations and happy birthday

 Snapchat

 Filters on pictures
 See when someone is typing

 ## Notes

 Describe any challenges encountered while building the app.

+##App Brainstorming

+I would like to make a health and fitness app where you can make workout plan, keep track of your diet, and write down goals.
+You can also keep track of other things such as mental health, menstrational cycle, and sleep pattterns all in one.

 ## License